Intervencion/OpenPatch-NDSGameList/README.md

 # Testing
 I find [Twilight Menu++ for the 3DS](https://github.com/RocketRobz/TWiLightMenu) the best sandbox for tests since it doesn't autopatch.
 Instructions on how to use on their github linked before.

+Make sure to report your testing in [Issues](https://github.com/Intervencion/OpenPatch-NDSGameList/issues) :)

 # Non-Windows users
 You can use [NDS ROM Patcher](https://github.com/al3xtjames/nds-rom-patcher).
 Instructions are there, and you'll need Python3 to make it work.

 # Disclaimer
 I did not make OpenPatch.
 I'm not a programmer.
 Huge credits to its author(s) and thank you for making such easy of use program.